IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Key assumptions

-For value in use calculations, the key assumptions to which the recoverable amounts are most sensitive are discount rates, long-term growth rates, future cash flows (incorporating sales volumes, prices and costs) and probabilities assigned to cash flow scenarios.
+For value in use calculations, the key assumptions to which the recoverable amounts are most sensitive are discount rates, long-term growth rates and future cash flows (incorporating sales volumes, prices and costs).
 For fair value less costs of disposal calculations, the key assumption is property fair values.

 The discount rates and long-term growth rates for each group of cash-generating units to which goodwill has been allocated are: